Dc-qwerty/Group-4-phase-2-project/README.md

 ![Movie Studio image](https://github.com/user-attachments/assets/ccbbc3e6-7a17-4e9d-9db5-263164a909f2)

+# Authors

+1. David Clement Ngangu
+2. Olive Njeri
+3. Kungu Wakaimba Washington
+4. kelly Wanjiku Kihige
+5. Steve Opar
+6. Mercy Chepkorir

+<sub><i>Phase 2 Project, Moringa Data Science Program.</i></sub>

 # Project Overview

 As the demand for creation of original video content continues to grow, many leading companies are investing heavily in creating their own entertainment ventures .
 In response to this trend, our company plans to  launch a new movie studio but lacks industry insights .
 This project explores current box office trends to provide strategic insights for launching a successful movie studio.
 By analyzing data from major film industry sources, we identify what types of movies are currently performing best financially and critically.

+# Stake holders
+* Executive Leadership Team
+* Head of the New Studio
+* Production Planning Team
+* Investors and Board Members

+  ## Business Objectives
+The new movie studio lacks experience in movie making and needs insights to:
+- Identify successful movie characteristics.
+- Pinpoint profitable genres.
+- Determine optimal budget ranges.
+- Strategize release timings to maximize box office revenue.

 # Data Understanding

 # Data Source
 The data set was sourced from two main sources

-* [Box Office Mojo](https://www.boxofficemojo.com/) it Offers box office performance data for a wide range of films and  included domestic and international grosses.
+1. [Box Office Mojo](https://www.boxofficemojo.com/) it Offers box office performance data for a wide range of films and  included domestic and international grosses.
-* [IMDb Datasets](https://www.imdb.com/interfaces/) it contains meta data and user rating information for a movie .
+2. [IMDb Datasets](https://www.imdb.com/interfaces/) it contains meta data and user rating information for a movie .

 The data sources were sufficient for our analysis because it combined financial performance metrics with audiences and films meta data .This allows us to identify trends in what types of films are both commercially successful and well-received by viewers—critical insights for a company looking to make informed decisions about the kinds of films their new studio should produce.